 Sighing with frustration she went to take a shower.
 Their bedroom had a long walk-through cupboard.
 Heavy, carved wooden doors opened onto dark shelves with enough space to put everything she owned in it and more.
 You could stand inside it.
 It was weird.
 Maybe at a stage that was a separate room, Patty thought to herself, towel drying her hair.

-They ate sweet potato soup and grilled cheese in silence.
+They ate red bean and bacon soup and grilled cheese in silence.
 Patty was tired but didn’t think Larry was.
 He had carried the boxes, big whoop!
 Pouring himself into a chair, he sipped his beer and turned on the TV.

 “Amazing how the TV setup is done first!”
 Patty thought aloud.

 Patty fed and walked Springy, then took her hot chocolate up to bed.
 She was exhausted but happy.
 Blowing on her drink she looked around the room.
 The calming greens and cream were lovely and her one indulgence.
 Her gaze settled on the cupboards.
 They really were bulky and strange.
 Springy lifted his head and followed her gaze.
 When he started growling she couldn’t believe it, he hadn’t done that before.
 Snuggling the pooch she smiled.